Sylven History, Family Crest & Coats of Arms

 Early History of the Sylven family

-Another 257 words (18 lines of text) covering the years 1086, 1348 and 1716 are included under the topic Early Sylven History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sylven research.
+Another 129 words (9 lines of text) covering the years 1086, 1348 and 1716 are included under the topic Early Sylven History in all our PDF Extended History products and printed products wherever possible.

 Sylven Spelling Variations